notional-labs/placid/README.md

 It is important to note that the mitigations will vary somewhat from chain to chain.

-### Have a block size between 2-5 mb
+### Have a block size of less than 2mb unless you need larger

 [2mb blocks](https://forum.cosmos.network/t/increase-maxblocksize-from-200k-to-2mb), not smaller, and be mindful of contract upload sizes for your chain, which may require larger blocks.
-Don’t set block size to more than 5mb.
+Don’t set block size to more than 5mb, especially if your application is time sensitive, for example, handling liquidations on ibc counterparties.

-* This finding is validated by testing on the cosmos hub replicated security testnet performed by Notional, CryptoCrew, and Hypha.

 ### Validators should peer directly with one another